75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 - Take a nighttime walk around the neighborhood.
 It’s the perfect time to explore the community from a new perspective.
 Teach your kids about nocturnal animals and reasons why we shouldn’t be afraid of the dark.
 It’s the perfect place to have fun without actually leaving your neighborhood!

 - Go for a bike ride.
 Find a riding trail, sidewalks in your neighborhood, anywhere that’s got a beautiful view, and bring a picnic lunch.
+Stop a picnic tables for lunch and a stretch.

 - Volunteer to get into local events for free.
 I love visiting the county fair but don’t want to pay for high ticket costs — volunteer to help out.
-Volunteers get tickets to the events, as well as other perks such as drinks, meals, and free parking.
+Volunteers get tickets to the special events, as well as other perks such as drinks, meals, and free parking.

 - Join in free church or community activities.
 Check online or your library’s lobby for flyers for free events.
 You might find a new favorite fun place to go with friends and their kids as well!